 Robert K. Olson, Chief Inspector

 Robert K. Olson was appointed Chief Inspector of the Garda Síochána Inspectorate in July, 2012.
-On establishment of the Garda Inspectorate in 2006, Chief Olson previously served three years in the organisation as Deputy Chief Inspector.
+On establishment of the Garda Inspectorate in 2006, Chief Olson served three years in the organisation as Deputy Chief Inspector.

 Prior to his appointment as Chief Inspector, Chief Olson served as a consultant for the Police Executive Research Forum (PERF), working with the Chicago Police Department in facilitating an organisational study to assess the efficiency of their existing systems, policies and procedures.